Sandwell: History and culture

 The Metropolitan Borough of Sandwell was formed on 1 April 1974 as an amalgamation of the county boroughs of Warley (ceremonially within Worcestershire) and West Bromwich (ceremonially within Staffordshire), under the Local Government Act 1972.
 Warley had been formed in 1966 by a merger of the county borough of Smethwick with the municipal boroughs of Rowley Regis and Oldbury; at the same time, West Bromwich had absorbed the boroughs of Tipton and Wednesbury.

 For its first 12 years of existence, Sandwell had a two-tier system of local government; Sandwell Council shared power with the West Midlands County Council.
 In 1986 the county council was abolished, and Sandwell effectively became a unitary authority.
-The borough is divided into 24 Wards and is represented by 72 ward councillors on the borough council.
+The borough is divided into 24 wards and is represented by 72 ward councillors on the borough council.

 The borough was named after Sandwell Priory, the ruins of which are located in Sandwell Valley.
 Gaining widespread acceptance for the identity of Sandwell and unifying the distinct communities within the borough has been a protracted affair.
 The local council has considered changing its name over confusion outside the West Midlands as to the whereabouts of the borough.
 A survey of borough residents in June 2002 found that 65 per cent of respondents favoured retaining the name.

-Landmarks and attractions in Sandwell include Wednesbury Museum and Art Gallery, Bishop Asbury Cottage, West Bromwich Manor House, Oak House, West Bromwich, and Sandwell Valley Country Park.
+Landmarks and attractions in Sandwell include Sandwell Aquatics Centre, Wednesbury Museum and Art Gallery, Bishop Asbury Cottage, West Bromwich Manor House, Oak House, West Bromwich, and Sandwell Valley Country Park.
 It is also the home of West Bromwich Albion F.C.

 Sandwell used to be a popular hotspot for car cruising.
 In 2015 a High Court order was introduced to ban car cruising in the area.
 An extension has been secured to run until at least 2021.